pikapikamart/frontendmentor-room/README.md

-# Frontend Mentor - Crowdfunding product page solution
+# Frontend Mentor - Room homepage solution

-This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
+This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents